Deep286/boomi-runtime/README.md

-# Boomi Runtime Template
+# Boomi Runtime

-A simplified Kubernetes deployment template for Boomi Molecule runtime environments.
+A simplified Kubernetes deployment for Boomi Molecule runtime environments.

 ## Overview

-This template provides a clean, minimal deployment solution for Boomi Molecule runtime environments on Kubernetes with basic monitoring and automation capabilities.
+This provides a clean, minimal deployment solution for Boomi Molecule runtime environments on Kubernetes with basic monitoring and automation capabilities.

 ### Key Features